-Serum Leptin levels above a cutoff of 38 mcg/L correlate serum levels of IL-6 and TNF-alpha and helps in differentiating between infectious and noninfectious causes of SIRS with a sensitivity of 91.2% and a specificity of 85%.
-It is a centrally acting hormone generated by adipocytes acting on the hypothalamus.
+Serum Leptin levels above a cutoff of 38 mcg/L correlate serum levels of IL-6 and TNF-alpha and help in differentiating between infectious and noninfectious causes of SIRS with a sensitivity of 91.2% and a specificity of 85%.
+It is a centrally-acting hormone generated by adipocytes acting on the hypothalamus.

 Angiopoietin 1 and 2 are ligands for the Tie-2 receptor in endothelial cells.
-During acute inflammation, there is increased binding of Angiopoietin 2 (Ang-2) with Tie-2 receptor, triggering microvascular thrombosis, and capillary permeability.
-The circulating levels of Ang- 2 appears to correlate with 28-day mortality in SIRS as well as with severity scores like APACHE and SOFA.
+There is increased binding of Angiopoietin 2 (Ang-2) with Tie-2 receptor, triggering microvascular thrombosis and capillary permeability during acute inflammation.
+The circulating levels of Ang- 2 appear to correlate with 28-day mortality in SIRS and severity scores like APACHE and SOFA.
 Similar significance has been attached to soluble E- selectin and P- selectin levels, which can help distinguish between septic and non-septic etiologies of SIRS.
-Pablo et al. in a study of 92 SIRS patients found soluble E selectin to be most useful in identifying early SIRS and prognosticating severity.
+Pablo et al., in a study of 92 SIRS patients, found soluble E selectin to be most useful in identifying early SIRS and prognosticating severity.
 Soluble Intracellular adhesion molecule (s-ICAM 1) helped in distinguishing septic and non-septic patients.
-However, none of their analytic methods are standardized and cut off levels still need to be established to bring them into the market anywhere soon.
+However, none of their analytic methods are standardized, and cut-off levels still need to be established to bring them into the market anywhere soon.

-Other emerging biomarkers in research to distinguish septic and non-septic etiology of SIRS include triggering receptor expression on myeloid cells 1 (TREM-1), Decoy receptor 3 (DcR3) (belongs to the tumor necrosis factor family) and suPAR (soluble urokinase-type plasminogen activator receptor).
+Other emerging biomarkers in research to distinguish septic and non-septic etiology of SIRS include triggering receptor expressed on myeloid cells 1 (TREM-1), Decoy receptor 3 (DcR3) (belongs to the tumor necrosis factor family), and suPAR (soluble urokinase-type plasminogen activator receptor).
 Among them, suPAR correlated particularly well with disease severity scores and the identification of nonsurvivors in the sepsis group.

-In recent years there has been an emerging idea behind SIRS pathophysiology suggesting immune dysregulation as a key phenomenon than a mere inflammatory surge in SIRS and sepsis.
-Utilizing high-throughput sequencing of cDNAs from mononuclear cells, a genetic profile of endotoxin tolerance (called endotoxin tolerance signature or ETS) has been identified which is expressed more often in septic patients, and was more commonly associated with organ failure and disease severity.
-It may thus provide an opportunity of identifying a subpopulation of septic patients early for ICU admission and intensive therapy impacting mortality and morbidity.
+There has been an emerging idea behind SIRS pathophysiology in recent years suggesting immune dysregulation as a key phenomenon than a mere inflammatory surge in SIRS and sepsis.
+Utilizing high-throughput sequencing of cDNAs from mononuclear cells, a genetic profile of endotoxin tolerance (called endotoxin tolerance signature or ETS) has been identified, which is expressed more often in septic patients and was more commonly associated with organ failure and disease severity.
+Thus, it may provide an opportunity to identify a subpopulation of septic patients early for ICU admission and intensive therapy impacting mortality and morbidity.

-Systemic inflammatory response syndrome is a conglomeration of clinical manifestations of a triggering cause; management focuses on the treatment of the primary triggering condition.
+Systemic inflammatory response syndrome is a conglomeration of clinical manifestations of a triggering cause; management focuses on treating the primary triggering condition.